 Skin Care Tips: Lucky you!
 With normal skin, you experience almost no sensitivity, dryness or oiliness.
 Your skin can tolerate most ingredients, meaning you can play hard with beauty products and have tons of fun experimenting with cleansers, moisturizers and masks until you find exactly what works for you.

-How to Tell: Your skin seems to always be glowing.
+How to Tell: Your skin always seems to be glowing.
 You’re likely no stranger to blotting sheets or mattifying powders.
 You might find that makeup and skin care products don’t always stay put like you’d want them to.

 Skin Care Tips: With oily skin, shine control is a top concern.
 Although there are benefits to having oily skin (like fewer wrinkles!), you should avoid ingredients like mineral oil, petrolatum and alcohol.
 Products labeled “non-comedogenic” work great for oily skin as these won’t clog up your pores.
 Oil-free moisturizers are your best friends (yes, you still need to moisturize!), as are chemical exfoliants and clay masks.
 Be sure not to over-wash your face, as drying out your pores can cause them to produce even more oil to compensate.